Bitpanda logo

 Crypto staking with brokers like Bitpanda

-If you want to use a crypto broker service, Bitpanda Staking offers an ideal solution.
-You can stake your crypto coins and tokens with just one click and earn up to 25% APY.
-The rewards are paid out weekly, and your assets are not tied to cumbersome lock-in periods.
+If you want to use a crypto broker service, Bitpanda Earn offers an ideal solution.
+With just one click, you can stake your crypto coins and tokens and earn up to 25% APY.
+Rewards are paid out weekly, and you’ll enjoy full flexibility wihout complicated lock-in periods.

 Here’s a step-by-step guide to crypto staking with Bitpanda: